RobKlock/RobKlock/README.md

 My name is Rob.

-I'm a first-year MS/PhD student at the University of Wisconsin-Madison studying Computer Science.
+I'm a second-year MS student at the University of Wisconsin-Madison studying Computer Science.

 I received my B.A. in Computer Science with honors and a minor in Philosophy from Oberlin College in 2021